dret/api-conference-workshop-new-york-2025/exercise-2/README.md

 * Optionally, update the *Rules* section with additional limits, etc.

 Use the completed Tasks Management API Story document as a guide.

+## Vibe Coding your API Story into OpenAPI

+* Check out the llm-context folder for how you can convert your API Story document into an OpenAPI file.